Introducing our Chancellor

 Sir Lenny was born in Dudley, near Birmingham, in 1958, shooting to fame in 1975 when his stand up comic routine won the TV talent show ‘New Faces’.

-Last year he wrote and starred in ‘Danny and the Human Zoo’, a fictionalised account of his life as a teenager in 1970s Dudley – partly shot in Birmingham and the Black Country.
-Earlier in 2016, he was presented with a special Bafta award in recognition of his outstanding contribution to television.
+He wrote and starred in ‘Danny and the Human Zoo’, a fictionalised account of his life as a teenager in 1970s Dudley – partly shot in Birmingham and the Black Country.
+In 2016, he was presented with a special Bafta award in recognition of his outstanding contribution to television.

 Did you know...

 Here's three facts that may surprise you about Sir Lenny Henry

 - He voiced Dre Head, a shrunken head, in the film adaptation of Harry Potter and the Prisoner of Azkaban.